Cloudlynx/docs/gettingstarted.rst

 10. Click on the **Save** button to save the settings.
 11. Press the **Login** button and the connection to the instance via scp will be established.
 A window will appear with a graphical user interface allowing the transfer of files between the local computer and the instance.

+.. sidebar:: **Note:**

-**Note:** In case the connection fails, please make sure Pageant is running and contains the private .ppk key.
+   In case the connection fails, please make sure Pageant is running and contains the private .ppk key.

 File Transfer Using sftp (secure ftp)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^